ethereum/beacon-APIs/validator-flow.md

 ### Builder (Optional)

-Validators may optionally act as builders to submit execution payload bids for block inclusion.
+Post-Gloas fork, validators may optionally act as builders to submit execution payload bids for block inclusion.
 This requires registering with builder-specific withdrawal credentials (`BUILDER_WITHDRAWAL_PREFIX`).

 Building: